What is Sales Tax?

-On audits, I am usually asked to advise and represent when some issue has arisen that means a lot of money, and my client wants to resolve the problem before there is an assessment of tax.
-However, usually a tax assessment has been made, and I am asked to take over the case, and appeal it.
-On occasion, an appeal has been completed, and my client wants me to sue in district court.
+Occasionally, on audits, John McDuff is asked to resolve a sales tax issues before there is an assessment of tax.
+This typically occurs when an issue arises which places a lot of money at stake.
+However, usually a tax assessment has already been made, and McDuff is asked to take over the case and to appeal it.
+On occasion, an appeal has been completed, and the client will want to sue in district court.

 Usually the sales tax controversy is over a matter of law.
 However, too often the case is about the facts.
 How many sales were there?
 What was the normal mark-up on the goods that you purchased and sold?
 The Comptroller uses estimates based upon relationships established over many audits.
 The task is to prove that the normal mark-up is wrong in your case.
-As a CPA, I am well-equipped to handle this type of case for you, as I have done for others in the past.
+As a CPA, John McDuff is well-equipped to handle this type of case for you, as he has done for others in the past.

-When we have the misfortune to lose at the administrative hearing, we can sue in state district court.
-I have been effective at this level, as I have been in the others.
-And, you get to know the attorneys, including supervisors, who handle these cases at the Attorney General’s office.
-My insight into how they work is important to you, and goes beyond being a CPA, working on the audit level, or handling a hearing.
+If you have the misfortune to lose at the administrative hearing, we can sue in state district court.
+John McDuff has proven to be very effective at this levels.
+He knows the attorneys, including the supervisors, who handle these cases at the Attorney General’s Office.
+McDuff’s insight into how they work is important to you, and goes far beyond being a CPA, working on the audit level, or handling a hearing.
 This is true litigation.
 We have to be careful, as we must at every stage, to be sure that your expenditures are justified by the size of the reward, and the chances of winning.

 I am John McDuff, and I have years of experience and success handling each and all of these types of tax problems and tax procedures.
 Call me at 512.457.1177 to schedule an appointment.
 Based in Austin, I represent clients throughout Central Texas, as well as in other states.